 In some situations, conduct that may violate one of the Standards of Conduct may also be a violation of law.
 The possibility that a student may face criminal charges does not limit the JAO's ability to proceed with the disciplinary procedures set forth herein.
 The College will take independent action based on misconduct that violates College Standards of Conduct, regardless of the status or outcome of any criminal proceedings.

-The Vice Provost for Student Affairs, or a designee, has sole discretion to take immediate action to preserve and protect the safety and/or welfare of specific individuals on campus and/or the College community as a whole during an investigation and pending a hearing in a disciplinary case.
+The Dean of the College, or a designee, has sole discretion to take immediate action to preserve and protect the safety and/or welfare of specific individuals on campus and/or the College community as a whole during an investigation and pending a hearing in a disciplinary case.
 This action includes (but is not limited to) restricting access to specific areas of campus or facilities, imposing no-contact orders or other expectations for interactions with specific individuals, requiring a medical assessment, removing a student from Dartmouth housing, restricting a student's living arrangements or activities, or any other action deemed appropriate under the circumstances.

-The Vice Provost for Student Affairs, or a designee, may place a student on immediate temporary suspension pending a hearing when the student has been arrested on allegations of serious criminal behavior, or when the student allegedly has violated a standard of conduct and the Vice Provost concludes that the student poses a significant risk to the safety or educational environment of the community.
+The Dean of the College, or a designee, may place a student on immediate temporary suspension pending a hearing when the student has been arrested on allegations of serious criminal behavior, or when the student allegedly has violated a standard of conduct and the Dean of the College concludes that the student poses a significant risk to the safety or educational environment of the community.

 Student misconduct which would not result in a suspension if the student were found responsible, will be addressed by a College hearing officer who will after provide notice and an opportunity to be heard, may impose educational requirements, fines, and/or appropriate sanctions, including College Warnings, College Reprimands, or College Probation.